 Understanding the funding options will help you put in place a care plan that is right for your needs, at a cost that is affordable.

 Prestige Nursing + Care’s homecare services are privately-funded, either by you, or a family member, or your authorised representative.
 The costs of providing our homecare may be supported by a Local Authority or CCG, which is part of the NHS.

-If you need support with day-to-day tasks, or you need to move into a care home, your Local Authority may help with the some or all of the costs of care.
+Social Care If you need support with day-to-day tasks, or you need to move into a care home, your Local Authority may help with the some or all of the costs of care.
 Social care is means tested.
-The threshold for savings and assets.

 The thresholds for savings and assets currently (2019) are:

 Wales £24,000 (care at home) or £40,000 (care in care home)

 Scotland £27,250 or free if you are 65 and over.